-Mychal Denzel Smith is a contributing writer at The Nation, a blogger at TheNation.com and a Knobler Fellow at the Nation Institute.
+Mychal Denzel Smith is a contributing writer at The Nation, a blogger at TheNation.com, and an Alfred Knobler Fellow at The Nation Institute.
+He is the author of Invisible Man, Got the Whole World Watching, published in 2016 by Nation Books.
 He is also a freelance writer and social commentator.
-His work on race, politics, social justice, pop culture, hip hop, mental health, feminism and black male identity has appeared in various publications, including The Guardian, Ebony, theGrio, The Root, The Huffington Post and GOOD magazine.
+His work on race, politics, social justice, pop culture, hip hop, mental health, feminism, and black male identity has appeared in various publications, including The Guardian, Ebony, theGrio, The Root, The Huffington Post, and GOOD magazine.

 A guilty verdict does not undo the racist world we live in.

 A majority of Americans believe the criminal justice system is racially biased, but it takes more than an acknowledgement to dismantle the system.

 Forty days after Officer Darren Wilson shot and killed Michael Brown, America’s “justice system” continues to fail.